heyayush/heyayush-v2/README.md

 12. Continuous Integration using CircleCI which performs sanity checks like lint and unit tests.
 13. Google Analytics.
 14. Disqus comments.

+Dev Notes-
+You need to use Node v10 while installing node modules because node-sass depends on it.